Do I Need Insurance to Rent a Car? What Is the Best Practice?

 Rental Car Insurance Vs. Your Own Auto Insurance

 If you have already purchased full coverage car insurance, you can rest easy.
 That’s because the auto insurance policy will usually transfer to your rental car as well.
 However, if you get in a wreck or suffer more than just fender-benders, the insurance coverage will be subject to your deductible.
 You would also have a claim on your policy, which will have surcharges.

 A rental car insurance policy will pay for your damages, be it third-party or your own.
 Additionally, you don’t have to worry about any surcharge in your premium due to your previous claims.

-Secondly, most car insurance companies don’t cover a loss damage waiver.
+Secondly, most car insurance companies don’t cover a loss-damage waiver.
 Of course, your personal insurance will cover the damages to the rental vehicle.
-Rental companies, rather sneakily, will charge for the loss of money for not being able to rent out the car while they’re being repaired.
+Rental companies, rather sneakily, will charge for the loss of income for not being able to rent out the car while it’s being repaired.
 Loss damage waiver under rental car insurance will cover these expenses.

 How Much Is Rental Car Insurance?

 MarketWatch claims that the price for average rental car insurance ranges from $31 to $60 per day.